-Only a small number of schools offer any kind of mining technology and mining engineering programs, and even fewer offer distance education options for the majors.
-Mining technology associate's degree programs are not available online, but a few mining engineering master's degree programs are available with and without thesis options to individuals who hold an undergraduate degree in a science or engineering discipline.
+There are very few distance learning programs for mining engineering technology.
+Mining technology associate's degree programs are not available online, but a few mining engineering master's degree programs are available.
+Applicants must hold an undergraduate degree in a science or engineering discipline along with satisfactory GRE scores.
 These master's degrees may require some on-campus attendance for lab components options.

 The curriculum of online mine engineering master's degrees focuses on designs for multiple types of surface and subsurface mines, and the geological principles necessary to plan a safe and productive extraction site.
 Courses may also cover the most recent developments in mine safety.

-Online Master of Engineering in Mining Engineering and Technology Overview
+Master of Engineering in Mining Engineering and Technology

 Students need a multimedia-capable computer with Internet access to take part in an online mining engineering program.
 Schools may use an educational content administration software system or streaming video to delivery content.
 An institution may archive courses for easy review.

 Master's degree programs in mining engineering are generally divided into required core courses, elective courses, and a design project or thesis.
 Some programs may offer a non-thesis option.